Courses Rescue Professionals

 Reason: A shark’s curiosity over the victim might still be increased, even if it did not bite a second time.
 Any attempt to rescue the victim can trigger another response from the shark, and the rescuer’s initial task is to secure the situation.

-*It is understood that a person might be drowning and immediate help is needed but most bites are less severe, hence such is rather the exception to the rule.
+*It is understood that a person might be drowning and immediate help is needed, but most bites are less severe; hence such is instead the exception to the rule.
 In these rather rare occasions, a rescuer must deal with a victim while keep facing the shark.

 Rule: Is a shark still swimming in closest vicinity to the victim during a rescue attempt, avoid anything that might trigger competing over the victim.